Young Pioneer Tours

 Below are some of the most frequently asked questions about travel to Mauritania.
 Should your question not be listed, please get in touch to talk to one of our Mauritania travel experts!

-Currently in 2023 you can get a visa on arrival issued at the Nouakchott–Oumtounsy International Airport.
-Mauritania visa on arrival is available for everyone.
+Any nationalities can obtain a visa on arrival issued at the Nouakchott–Oumtounsy International Airport.
 However, Syrian passport holders need approval prior to entry.
-The visa costs either 55 EUR or 65 USD.
+The visa costs either 55 EUR or $65 USD.

 Yes, its ethical to visit Mauritania.
 Despite being the last country in the world to abolish slavery in 1981 the country is making an active effort to enforce this.
 YPT works closely with our local partners to ensure we don’t support any form of this practice while on tour.